testcontainers/testcontainers-go/docs/quickstart.md

 }
 ```

-The `testcontainers.ContainerRequest` describes how the Docker container will
+The `testcontainers.Request` describes how the Docker container will
 look.

 * `Image` is the Docker image the container starts from.